jfilak/sapcli/doc/configuration.md

 This parameter is mandatory and must be provided either on the command line or as the environment variable `SAP_ASHOST`.

+### --sysnr

+ABAP system instance number.

+This parameter is optional and can be provided either on the command line or as the environment variable `SAP_SYSNR`.

+The default value of this parameter is 00 (i.e. the port 3200).

 ### --client

 SAP client number in the standard form with the leading zeros.